-The Scotland Act 20165 gives Scottish Parliament powers over a number of social security benefits which had been administered to Scottish claimants by the Department for Work and Pensions.
+The Scotland Act 201610 gives Scottish Parliament powers over a number of social security benefits that had been administered to Scottish claimants by the Department for Work and Pensions.

 On 10 December 2018, Scottish Ministers initiated their competence to deliver the Best Start Grant Pregnancy and Baby Payment, a form of Early Years Assistance, under the Social Security Scotland Act 2018.
-Social Security Scotland - the executive agency of Scottish Government responsible for delivering social security benefits for Scotland - began taking applications for Pregnancy and Baby Payment on Monday 10 December.
-This replaced the Sure Start Maternity Grant which the Department for Work and Pensions ceased to deliver on the same day.
+Social Security Scotland - the executive agency of Scottish Government responsible for delivering social security benefits for Scotland - began taking applications for Pregnancy and Baby Payment on 10 December 2018.
+This replaced the Sure Start Maternity Grant that the Department for Work and Pensions ceased to deliver on the same day.